Sheldor7701/ResLysEmbed/README.md

 ---

 ### Repository Structure
 - `Dataset`: Contains the preprocessed datasets used for training and testing.
+However for the full data containing language model embeddings please refer to the link [Google Drive Link](https://drive.google.com/drive/folders/1H14eUyk3WzSsnKJHOmxgueGysxC820TJ?usp=sharing)
-- `Code`: Notebook for training the ResLysEmbed model.
+- `Codes`: Notebooks for training the ResLysEmbed model and all other additional experiments done in the paper.
-- `SHAP_analysis`: Scripts for interpretability analysis.
+- `SHAP_analysis`: Stores precomputed SHAP values and scripts for interpretability analysis.
-- `Results`: Stores precomputed SHAP values and model evaluation metrics.
+- `Results`: Stores precomputed plots that highlight the performance of the model and evaluation metrics.
+- `Models`: Contains the saved model and model weights for ResLysEmbed.
+- `Reproduced_Works`: Contains previous works like [LMSuccSite](https://github.com/KCLabMTU/LMSuccSite) and [Psuc-EDBAM](https://github.com/wugenqiang/pSuc-EDBAM) reproduced.
 ---

 <!-- ### Citation